nikothomas/windchime/README.md

 ## Pipeline Overview

-Windchime’s pipeline integrates several QIIME2 steps, which are executed in order:
+Windchime's pipeline integrates several QIIME2 steps, which are executed in order:

 1. **Importing Files:**
    Uses a manifest file to import paired-end sequencing data into a QIIME2 artifact.